When Do You Need Business Insurance?

 Whether you need business insurance comes down to obligations, exposure, and tolerance for loss, not a one-size-fits-all rule.
 The following are general heuristics you should use when moving through any “does it apply to me?” questions regarding commercial coverage.

-• When external requirements exist, insurance isn’t optional for that activity.
+• When external requirements exist, coverage isn't optional for that activity.

-• When your work affects others, relies on assets, or could create meaningful disruption, insurance is usually a practical safeguard.
+• When your work affects others, relies on assets or could create meaningful disruption, coverage is a practical necessity.

-• When operations are simple, exposure is limited, and losses are manageable, operating without coverage can be a deliberate short-term choice.
+• When operations are simple, exposure is limited and losses are manageable, going without coverage can be a deliberate short-term decision.

 Do I Need Business Insurance?: Next Steps